tomodutch/generator-phoenix-react/README.md

 ```

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
-He's a person with feelings and opinions, but he's very easy to work with.
-If you think he's too opinionated, he can be easily convinced.
+He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
+If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).

 ## License

 MIT © [Thomas Farla]()

 [npm-image]: https://badge.fury.io/js/generator-phoenix-react.svg
 [npm-url]: https://npmjs.org/package/generator-phoenix-react